msysbio/microbetag/docs/tutorials/local.md

 `microbetag` makes use of the `hmmsearch` tool and the `kofam_database` profiles to check which KOs are present in each of your genomes.
 In the `output_directory`, `microbetag` creates a folder called `KEGG_annotations` and there it builds a folder called `hmmout`, where it keeps all the 24.728 `.hmmout` files for each genome.
-Once all the `.hmmout` files are there for all the genomes/bins under study, `microbetag` build a file called `ko_merged.txt` based on the DiTing implementation, that looks like this:
+Once all the `.hmmout` files are there for all the genomes/bins under study, `microbetag` builds a file called `ko_merged.txt` based on the DiTing implementation, that looks like this:

 | bin_id	|    contig_id                       |	ko_term     |
 |:---------:|:----------------------------------:|:------------:|